synrc/mail/README.md

 CHAT is an QoS=1 example of messaging system built on top of:

-* SYN for publish subscribe QoS message queue;
+* SYN for publish subscribe message queue;
 * N2O for protocols;
 * KVX for data storage;
-* and COWBOY for Web Server.
+* and COWBOY for web server.

-It also contains simple textual WebSocket protocol for debuggin purposes.
+It also contains simple textual WebSocket protocol for debugging purposes.
-You can freely use this example with ISC license.
+You can freely use this example with your favourite formatter for user terminal protocol.

 ```shell
 $ wscat --no-check -c https://localhost:8042